 If passed, the Marketplace Fairness Act (S. 743) will empower state governments to require out-of-state retailers with at least $1 million in sales revenue to collect tax from consumers.
 Supporters say the law will help brick-and-mortar stores to compete with online retailers.

-Currently, brick-and-mortar stores must collect state sales
+Currently, brick-and-mortar stores must

-are skeptical that it's done.
+taxes, but observers are skeptical that it's done.

 On Monday, the Senate voted 74-20 to close debate on the bill, paving the way for it to move to a vote.
 The law is supported by Amazon and a host of big retailers with brick-and-mortar presences, but opposed by eBay and other groups.